Difference between onshore and offshore Companies

 Globalization can be rewarding as well as risky at times.
 It’s not good for local businesses since people usually prefer a popular name rather than a local one.

-Oftentimes, there have been instances, and in them, the companies practicing offshoring have uprooted local businesses by driving them out of the market.
+Oftentimes, there have been instances, and in which, the companies practicing offshoring have uprooted local businesses by driving them out of the market.

 There is also a popular case of this where globalization went off the rails.
 Nestlé had uprooted the biodiversity in the countries of Africa.